h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

    .. code-tab:: python

-        # Predict the leaf node assigment using the GBM model and test data.
+        # Predict the leaf node assignment using the GBM model and test data.
         # Predict based on the path from the root node of the tree.
         predict_lna = model.predict_leaf_node_assignment(test, "Path")

-Note: Leaf node assignment only works for trees of ``max_depth`` up to 63.
-For deeper trees NA will be returned for paths of lenght 64 or more (-1 for node IDs).
+**Note**: Leaf node assignment only works for trees of ``max_depth`` up to 63.
+For deeper trees, "NA" will be returned for paths of length 64 or more (-1 for node IDs).

 Predict Contributions
 ~~~~~~~~~~~~~~~~~~~~~